QGPike/Noita-TherapeuticGold/README.md

 Of course this mod can be abused when used in combination with "Midas Suite."

 I have yet to find any compatibility issues with other mods.
-Let me know if you find any bugs!